How can we help you find your perfect cover?

 It’s worth bearing in mind that the payout from a whole of life insurance policy can also form part of your estate, which means that it could incur an inheritance tax charge, unless you put your policy into trust.
 This can be done when you apply for your cover and will mean that the insurance benefits paid are protected from inheritance tax - so will go directly to your loved ones.
 Find out more about trusts in our article on Life Insurance Trusts.

 We are knowledgeable when it comes to all things tax and trusts**, and can work with you to build a protection solution that’s personalised to your situation and specific needs.
-Why not request a callback from one of our qualified advisers today to discuss your needs?

 **We’ll help where we can with Trust and IHT advice, but may recommend that you seek independent expert financial advice dependent on your situation.